zhaone/LaneGCN_ref/README.md

 **Note: persist data in host machine**

-If you want to save output in the **host machine** rather than docker container, you can add a volume bind in [startc.sh](./startsc.sh) like:
+If you want to save the output in the **host machine** rather than docker container, you can add a volume bind in [startc.sh](./startsc.sh) like:

 ```shell
 docker run \